nassimessaidi/mini-site-php-mysql/README.md

 # Mini Site PHP/MYSQL

-First create a database named `testing`, or if you know what you do fell free to edit the file `/php/connexion.php`
+First create a database named `testing`, or if you know what you do feel free to edit the file `/php/connexion.php`

 Then Create this Table: